 There's plenty to do around Tuscaloosa, including shopping, dining, nightlife, parks, and more.
 Data provided by Walk Score and Yelp.

-Explore popular things to do in the area, including Nothing Bundt Cakes, Alley Cake, and Ben's Bread.
+Explore popular things to do in the area, including Ben's Bread, Ell’s Kitchen, and Nothing Bundt Cakes.

 | Name | Category | Distance | Reviews |